Kingvadee/alx-maze_project./README.md

  * Be careful with tutorials/help online: We are using `SDL2`, and not `SDL-1.2` !
  * [RAYCASTING !!!](https://intranet.alxswe.com/rltoken/vRw7CP21mUmKFDdrQjQ2GA)
  * [Alternative Raycasting Tutorial](https://intranet.alxswe.com/rltoken/dnQwzgrDUEhFXIF8sNivkg)
- * Don¿t forget to **install SDL2** [SDL2 tutorials](https://intranet.alxswe.com/rltoken/oona0Kd1yVyjHQGoJaV_aw)
+ * DonÂ¿t forget to **install SDL2** [SDL2 tutorials](https://intranet.alxswe.com/rltoken/oona0Kd1yVyjHQGoJaV_aw)
  * There are no forbidden functions for this project.
 You are allowed to use any system call and/or standard library function.
  * You are allowed to use [all the functions provided by SDL2](https://intranet.alxswe.com/rltoken/bmGynXNHzUObCE08XuoCQg)
 #### TASK: :page_with_curl:
  * **0. Walls !**
- * In this first part, you¿ll have to:
+ * In this first part, youÂ¿ll have to:
  * 1. Create a window with SDL2
  * 2. Use raycasting to draw walls on your window !
- * 3. You don¿t need to be able to rotate the camera during the execution in this part, but you must provide a way to change the angle of the camera in your code to see if it works after recompiling it.
+ * 3. You donÂ¿t need to be able to rotate the camera during the execution in this part, but you must provide a way to change the angle of the camera in your code to see if it works after recompiling it.
  * 4. The color of the walls must be different from the color of the ground/ceil
- * 5. The map doesn¿t need to be parsed from a file, but you must provide a way to modify it in your code to see if it works after recompiling it. (e.g. using an array of arrays of integers or characters).
+ * 5. The map doesnÂ¿t need to be parsed from a file, but you must provide a way to modify it in your code to see if it works after recompiling it. (e.g. using an array of arrays of integers or characters).
  * **EXAMPLE:**